err09r/SurveyApp/README.md

 ![](https://img.shields.io/badge/Status-Work%20in%20Progress-yellow)

-Simple app for conducting A/B testing build with Kotlin and Jetpack Compose.
+Simple app for conducting A/B testing built with Kotlin and Jetpack Compose.

 #